tobiasbriones/blog/mathswe/ops/mvp/system/release/system-and-msw-ops-v0-1-0---mathswe-ops-mvp-2024-08-30/index.md

 ## New System CLI App

-The System CLI application is a part of the MathSwe Ops MVP to automate software operations in Linux, such as installation, uninstallation, and configuration, allowing you to set up server VMs and desktop Workstations by running a command.
+The System CLI application is a part of the MathSwe Ops MVP to automate software operations in Linux, allowing you to set up server VMs and desktop Workstations by running a command.

 An image is a model of a software package with OS operations to install, uninstall, or reinstall it.
+It can expand to include other operations, like configuring (restoring software state).

 The technical documentation of this release is at [MathSwe System Ops MVP v0.1.0 \| GitHub](https://github.com/mathswe-ops/mathswe-ops---mvp/tree/v0.1.0/system).